anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-Rolling stock or railroad cars contain a variety of sensors, actuators, and controllers, which communicate within the railroad car but also exchange information between railroad cars building a train, or with a backend.
-These devices are typically unaware of backend connectivity.
+Rolling stock or railroad cars contain a variety of sensors, actuators, and controllers, which communicate within the railroad car but also exchange information between railroad cars building a train, with track-side equipment, and/or possibly with backend systems.
+These devices are typically unaware of backend system connectivity.
 Managing certificates may be done during maintenance cycles of the railroad car, but can already be prepared during operation.
-The preparation may comprise the generation of certification requests by the components which are collected and forwarded for processing, once the railroad car is connected to the operator backend.
+Preparation will include generating certification requests, which are collected and later forwarded for processing, once the railroad car is connected to the operator backend.
 The authorization of the certification request is then done based on the operator's asset/inventory information in the backend.